elixirschool/elixirschool/en/lessons/libraries/distillery.md

 ```

-*Note* - `release_ctl()` is a shell script provided by distillery that allows us to execute commands locally or in a clean node.
-If you need to run this against a running note you can run `release_remote_ctl()`
+*Note* - `release_ctl()` is a shell script provided by Distillery that allows us to execute commands locally or in a clean node.
+If you need to run this against a running node you can run `release_remote_ctl()`

-See more about shell_scripts from distillery [here](https://hexdocs.pm/distillery/extensibility/shell_scripts.html)
+See more about shell_scripts from Distillery [here](https://hexdocs.pm/distillery/extensibility/shell_scripts.html)

 Finally, in your `rel/config.exs` file, add the following to your `rel/config.exs` file
 ```